-1) By noon, 29 August, email first assignment, analyzing the course readings so far.
-Come to class ready to discuss all the readings from this and the previous week, in depth.
+By 11:59 p.m., 5 September, email your first assignment, analyzing the course readings so far, focusing especially on Norenzayan's Big Gods.
+I will return them to you as soon as possible afterward.
+At our next meeting on 11 September, be ready to discuss all the readings from this and the next week, in depth.